 Puppy Teething Chart

-7) By 6 to 8 weeks of age the puppy should have a complete set of 28 teeth.
+By this time period, the puppy should have a complete set of 28 teeth.

 At around 8 weeks, the puppy's first adult teeth will start pushing the milk teeth out of the way.
 This is when they start falling out.